kalayo/omniscient_phone/CodeBook.md

   * A text file that contains averages, by activity and by subject, of
     * Means of variables
     * Standard deviations of variables
-  * Variables are defined in the _features.txt_ of the original data set
 * **_run_analysis_log_**
   * A high level log that contains
     * Download and analysis dates